 Check out our list of current partners in the Community-Engaged Partnerships section.
 Additional information on building successful partnerships can be found there as well.

-Strive to create a mutally beneficial service-learning opportunity that addresses the community need and matches the learning outcomes for your course.
+Strive to create a mutually beneficial service-learning opportunity that addresses the community-identified priorities and matches the learning outcomes for your course.

 Consider whether the service activity is place-based or project-based.

 Make sure to define course requirements to both students and community partners, as well as expectations and logistics.

 Provide students with a service-learning orientation or invite your SL coordinator to present to your class.
 Students may need help understanding the issue they will be addressing and community priorities.